 Howell, Michigan

-Howell businesses do not need more workaround software.
+Howell businesses don't need more workaround software.

 Where it shows up

-What usually slows Howell teams down.
+What usually takes Howell teams extra time.

 Too many handoffs stay informal.